 The former gold-mining centre of Sacramento is now an inescapably modern city, but with plenty of reminders of its past.
 The Old Sacramento district preserves some old-world charm and recalls the Gold Rush days.
-Then there are hip urban areas like Midtown, where you can tour craft breweries and try some of the area’s sophisticated dining spots, with tables proudly furnished with fruits from the local farmland.
+Then there are hip urban areas like Midtown, where you can tour craft breweries and try some of the area’s sophisticated dining spots, with tables proudly furnished with the fruits of the local farms.

-Created by a local art teacher during the mid-1980s and nestled down a neatly paved alleyway in the quiet neighbourhood of Curtis Park, the Dragon House was inspired by the world of fantasy, featuring murals, a sculptured front garden and even lamp poles made of fairies, warriors, and dragons.
-Meanwhile the tiles that make up the exterior of the home take on countless shapes, sizes, and colours, depicting fairies, owls and frogs, each piece handcrafted individually.
+Created by a local art teacher during the mid-1980s and nestled down a neatly paved alleyway in the quiet neighbourhood of Curtis Park, the Dragon House was inspired by the world of fantasy, featuring murals, a sculptured front garden and even lamp poles made of fairies, warriors and dragons.
+Meanwhile the tiles that make up the exterior of the home take on countless shapes, sizes and colours, depicting fairies, owls and frogs, with each piece handcrafted.
 Most dramatic however is a large mosaic of a dragon fighting a white tiger, a popular Buddhist symbol.
 Word of caution to visitors: this is a privately owned home and should be treated with due respect.

 Here’s a (slightly gory) stop-off for anyone interested in the progress of medicine from the mid-1800s to the present day.
 Here you’ll find exhibits organised by several themes, such as antibiotics and infectious diseases, surgical diagnosis and radiology.
 There’s also a focus on local history, for example the spread of new infections to the area courtesy of Gold Rush-era prospectors.
 There’s a collection of long-defunct (and slightly intimidating) equipment, such as Civil War-era amputation kits, an antiquated X-ray machine and a 1950’s iron lung.
 There’s also a library stocked with early medical literature in the form of journals and textbooks.
 Entry to the museum is free.